ericwq/aprilsh/README.md

 There are several rules for this project:

-- Keep the base design of `mosh`: `SSP`, UDP, keystroke prediction.
+- Keep base design of `mosh`: `SSP`, UDP, keystroke prediction.
 - Use 3rd party library as less as possible to keep it clean.

 There are also some goals for this project:

 - Full UTF-8 support, including [emoji and flag](https://unicode.org/emoji/charts/emoji-list.html) support.
-- Support the terminal 24bit color.
+- Support terminal 24bit color.
 - Upgrade to [proto3](https://developers.google.com/protocol-buffers/docs/proto3)
 - Use terminfo database for better compatibility.
 - Prove golang is a good choice for terminal developing.